Adolis García Player Props: Rangers vs. Cubs

-The Texas Rangers and Adolis Garcia, who went 0-for-3 last time out, battle Justin Steele and the Chicago Cubs at Wrigley Field, Saturday at 4:05 PM ET.
+The Texas Rangers and Adolis Garcia, who went 0-for-4 last time in action, take on Jameson Taillon and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Cubs.
+In his last game he had a hitless performance (0-for-4) against the Cubs.

 Adolis García Game Info & Props vs. the Cubs